-Why are there two wireless utilities in your system tray?
-Which one should you use?
+Why are there two wireless utilities in my system tray?
+Which one should I use?

 There are several features and advantages to using the WNU over the Windows XP Wireless Zero Configuration utility.
-We offer a site survey, detailed link information, and adapter diagnosis.
+We offer a site survey, detailed link information, and adapter diagnosis, to name a few.